giorgioPirro/tictactoe/checklist.md

 [ ] - Do I want the board to prevent updating a cell if it is already taken?
 [ ] - Remove all mentions of todo (Test library)
-[ ] - Remove Board.toArray (or maybe think about the mashup of data structures around Board) [ ] - Add tests for Utils functions?
+[ ] - Remove Board.toArray (or maybe think about the mashup of data structures around Board) [ ] - Annotate all private (not exposed) functions by prepending _ to their name [ ] - add integration test/s?

-[ ] - Annotate all private (not exposed) functions by prepending _ to their name [ ] - Better language for creating boards in helpers (something more graphical) [ ] - Separate Board into Board and Main?
+[ ] - Add tests for Utils functions?
+[ ] - Better language for creating boards in helpers (something more graphical) [ ] - add favicon
-[ ] - Add fuzzy testing where possible/appropriate
-[ ] - Move custom fuzzer for Game status into helper
-[ ] - add favicon
-[ ] - add integration test/s?
-[ ] - deal with reset button (should not be available when game is Ongoing)